jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

 (2) In the case of a condition of the kind referred to in section 80P(2)(b) (which involves prescription medication), an offender does not breach his or her conditions for the purposes of this section if he or she withdraws consent to taking prescription medication.

 ### 80V Arrest without warrant for breach of detention or post-detention conditions
-Any constable or any probation officer may arrest, without warrant, an offender who the member or officer has reasonable grounds to believe has breached any of his or her detention conditions or post-detention conditions.
+Any constable or any probation officer may arrest, without warrant, an offender who the constable or officer has reasonable grounds to believe has breached any of his or her detention conditions or post-detention conditions.

 ### 80W Court may defer start date of sentence of home detention
 (1) The court may defer the start date of a sentence of home detention for a specified period of up to 2 months—